 Some groups have seized on something God did once or a few times in the Bible and try to make it normative for how God is supposed to work in the lives of all believers.
 This is done even when one can prove that one is talking about an exceptional situation.

-For example, Protestants often point to the conversion of Cornelius and his household (Acts 10–11) to deny the role of baptism in salvation (cf. 1 Peter 3:21).
-At the conversion of Cornelius, Peter preaches (Acts 10:34–43), his hearers respond with faith and repentance (cf. 10:43, 11:18), the Holy Spirit falls on the Gentiles (10:44–45), they speak in tongues (10:46), and, seeing this, Peter orders that they be baptized (10:47–48).
+For example, Protestants often point to the conversion of Cornelius and his household (Acts 10–11) to deny the role of baptism in salvation (cf. 1 Pet.
+3:21).
+At the conversion of Cornelius, Peter preaches (Acts 10:34-43); his hearers respond with faith and repentance (cf. 10:43, 11:18); the Holy Spirit falls on the Gentiles (10:44-45); they speak in tongues (v.
+46); and, seeing this, Peter orders that they be baptized (10:47-48).
 Because the Gentiles received the Holy Spirit—and thus salvation—before they received baptism, Evangelicals often conclude that baptism must convey neither the gift of the Holy Spirit nor salvation.

 But the conversion of Cornelius is an exceptional circumstance.
 In fact, that’s the point.
 Up until then, Gentiles had not been admitted to the Church without first becoming Jews.
 To teach Peter that Gentiles were acceptable as Christians without this intermediate step, God altered the normal order of how things happen.
 The standard pattern, shown elsewhere in Acts and in the epistles, is for the Holy Spirit to be given in baptism, sometimes (not always) followed by speaking in tongues.

-Here God changes that pattern and, by giving the Gentiles graces normally associated with baptism, shows Peter that the Gentiles are fit candidates for the sacrament—an inference Peter immediately draws (10:47–48).
-Later, Peter uses the same reasoning to quiet some Jewish Christians who were hostile to admitting the Gentiles directly into the Church (11:15–17), and it certainly would have taken something exceptional to convince them.
+Here God changes that pattern.
+By giving the Gentiles graces normally associated with baptism, he shows Peter that the Gentiles are fit candidates for the sacrament—an inference Peter immediately draws (10:47-48).
+Later, Peter uses the same reasoning to quiet some Jewish Christians who are hostile to admitting the Gentiles directly into the Church (11:15-17), and it certainly would have taken something exceptional to convince them.